jesstheleftie/u2_express_restaurant/README.md

 ### Pt 1 - Express Intro
 - An Express Server with Index and Show routes for at least 3 different data models - Appetizers, Entrees, and Desserts
 - At least 3 objects within each Index Route
-- The ability to show an individual object by its Id in the route

 - There is no limit to what you can do with each, but take some time to think of what your data should look like - Name?
 Price?
 An Image URL?
 How about booleans for things like Vegan, Gluten Free, Kosher, Halal...

 ![](https://cdn.theatlantic.com/thumbor/fOhoLS3VjtYyRW_yGBphIC1yyis=/0x0:8192x4608/960x540/media/img/mt/2023/06/thebear_s2/original.jpg)